jpal91/markdown-nextjs/public/guide-docs/How-To.md

 #### *General Info* {#general}

-.Markdown is a free to use application without restriction on how many documents you create or general usage.
+`.MARKDOWN` is a free to use application without restriction on how many documents you create or general usage.
 However, there will be restrictions on *where* your document saves based on the following:

 1. If you have an account/are logged in to the application
 2. Your total number of database saves